Querela/Language-of-Power/word-importance/README.md

 We correlate each word (of each description,) with each hierarchy variable _dominance_, _power_, _prestige_, and _workplace_power_ (only study 2) based on the document scores and the relative word frequencies.

 The final correlation scores are in the Excel documents [`study1-corrs.xlsx`](study1-corrs.xlsx) and [`study2-corrs.xlsx`](study2-corrs.xlsx).
 We truncated to the top-20 words (10 each for highest positive and negative values).
+Besides relative word frequencies (TF), we also included a variant using TF-IDF which lowers the importance of words appearing across all documents.

 ## Word Importance Analysis